maartenvn/Website/src/content/projects/studium.md

 ---
 title: Studium
-description: "Studium is a platform for educational tips and materials that will help you process your courses.
-Get involved and start contributing! "
+description: "Studium is a platform for the University of Ghent for sharing course material between students.
+The application was written in Nuxt/Vue, GraphQL and Python (Django)."
 image: /img/content/projects/studium.png
 featured: true
 order: 1